 Liverpool John Moores University deals with all personal information in a responsible manner that respects personal privacy.
 The University is registered as a Data Controller with the office of the Information Commissioner as required under the Data Protection Act 1998.
-The University will only process personal data in accordance with the Data Protection Act and for the purposes notified to the Information Commissioner.
+The University will only process personal data in accordance with the UK Data Protection Act and the EU General Data protection Regulation.
 The University policy can be found online at https://www.ljmu.ac.uk/about-us/data-protection

 While using our service, we require you to provide us with certain personally identifiable information that can be used to contact or identify you, including your name, contact address and professional affiliation.
 We use these details exclusively for providing and improving the Liverpool Telescope service, specifically to administer the peer reviewed time allocation process, notify you about the progress of your observing request, request your input on operational plans of the observatory and publish anonymised statistics about telescope usage.
 By using the service, you agree to the collection and use of information in accordance with this policy.
 Provision of your contact details is necessary for the operation of your observing request and is mandatory.

 Since telescope data products are periodically updated, your contact details are stored indefinitely enabling us to notify you when future data become available for your use.

 Applications to use the telescope containing name, contact address and professional affiliation are shared with the funding agencies who provide the telescope access.
 Data are only passed to those astrophysical research and funding organisations under whose auspices the application was made.
 The LT science archive and web site publicly contain the names only of all past and current telescope users.

 We collect information that your browser sends whenever you visit our service.
 These Log Data may include information such as your computer's Internet Protocol address, browser type, browser version, the pages of our service that you visit, the time and date of your visit, the time spent on those pages and other statistics.